MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-custom-templates.md

 -   [Use PowerShell to manage templates](configure-templates-with-powershell.md)

 > [!TIP]
 > Templates and new options for configuring Azure Rights Management protection are moving to the Azure portal.
 This functionality is currently in preview.
-For more information see the following blog post announcement: [Azure Information Protection unified administration now in Preview](https://blogs.technet.microsoft.com/enterprisemobility/2017/04/26/azure-information-protection-unified-administration-now-in-preview/)
+For more information, see the following blog post announcement: [Azure Information Protection unified administration now in Preview](https://blogs.technet.microsoft.com/enterprisemobility/2017/04/26/azure-information-protection-unified-administration-now-in-preview/)

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]